mmabry/Brassicales_RepetitiveElements/README.md

 for file in *.fa; do cat $file | cut -f1 -d '@' > ${file}_cut.fa; done
 ```

-# 12. Finally, run RAxML one more time to get final gene trees
+## L. Finally, run RAxML one more time to get final gene trees
 ```bash
 #! /bin/bash